ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 ```

 ## Alternative installation
-Since some packages are sourced from GitHub and may be challenging to install, we provide an alternative installation method below in case you encounter any issues.
+Since some packages are sourced from GitHub and their installation may e challenging, we provide an alternative installation method below should you encounter any issues.

  **NOTE**: To complete the installation of `HTGAnalyzer`, please ensure that the following GitHub packages are installed by running: